OHSU’s K-12 COVID-19 screening program is back for the 2022-23 school year.

 We do not have any information on why a school or school district decided not to be part of the program.
 OHSU cannot ask schools to participate in this or any other program offered by OHA.

-No. The CDC has only funded this program for students in kindergarten through 12th grade.
+No. The CDC has funded this program only for students in kindergarten through 12th grade.
 Pre-K students are not eligible.
 If your child has COVID symptoms, keep them away from other people and get them tested.
 You can find testing sites through the Oregon Health Authority test-site finder.

 This program is free for schools and students.
 It is an important tool to fight the spread of COVID-19 in our communities.
 The program is funded by the U.S. Department of Health and Human Services in partnership with the Oregon Heath Authority.